ow-mods/ow-mod-man/CONTRIBUTING.md

 Then simply enter a message and press enter to send it to the manager.
 This doesn't support sending different types of messages yet, but it's good enough for testing.
 You can always edit `xtask/log_client.rs` to add more functionality / just change it.

-### log_spammer
+### spam_logs

-You can use the log_spammer xtask for testing how the manager handles a lot of logs:
+You can use the spam_logs xtask for testing how the manager handles a lot of logs:

 ```sh
 cargo run -p owmods_cli -- log_server